jhebb/easy-grid/README.md

 easy-grid
 =========

-Semantic grid system using margins
+A semantic Sass grid system using margins.

+Allows grid items with background colors and padding for immediate content instead of needing a separate

 ##KNOWN ISSUES
 - gutter needs to be percentage based